machine learning +

 )

-Alice and Bob each run in their own lane.
-Nothing from one thread leaks into the other.
-In a live app you’d use a user ID, session token, or UUID as the thread ID.
+Alice and Bob each get their own lane.
+Nothing leaks between them.
+In a real product, you’d use a user ID, session token, or UUID as the thread ID.

-The config also has a checkpoint_id field.
-You won’t set it often, but it lets you target one exact snapshot inside a thread.
-We’ll use it in the time-travel section.
+The config also holds a checkpoint_id.
+You rarely set it yourself, but it pinpoints one exact snapshot inside a thread.
+We’ll lean on it when we reach the time-travel section.

 python